NONTODEV/AutomatedTesting/README.md

 To create new tests:

-1. Add a test case name in `test-case-name.constants.ts`.
+1. Add a test case name in `test-case-name.enum.ts`.
 2. Create a new test in the appropriate file under `tests/`.

 ### Example Test